NixOS/moderation/moderation-log.md

+linuxisbest has been suspended on Discourse for two weeks for combatitive conduct and rude language towards those providing support answers

 mightyiam has been suspended for 2 weeks for persistent time-wasting.

 ehmry has been warned then suspended on GitHub and Discourse for blatant disrespect and timewasting of reviewers.